JeremyParker/SnugBag/README.md

-# README
+# SnugBag

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+SnugBag is a service that queries bugsnag for current errors, and filters the response based on the Controller in `last_context` and the Team that owns that Controller.

-* Ruby version
+# Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization
+This project is using rbenv and Ruby 2.4.0

-* How to run the test suite
+# How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+Rake test